An Accomplished Painter Exhibiting in Washington D.C., Maryland, and Virginia

-Joan Bevelaqua has made a mark on many aspects of the art community.
-A painter who works primarily in watercolor and oil, Joan has held teaching positions, juried art exhibitions, and directed several galleries.
-She also has held a number of organizational positions, including serving as President of the Watermark Gallery in Baltimore, Md. and on the Board of Directors for Foundry Street Studios and Gallery in Savage, Md.
+As a successful painter in the District of Maryland and Virginia, Joan Bevelaqua has made her mark on many aspects of the artistic community.
+She primarily works in watercolor and oil and has held teaching positions, juried art exhibitions, and directed several galleries.
+She has also held several organizational positions, including serving as President of the Watermark Gallery in Baltimore, MD, and on the Board of Directors for Foundry Street Studios and Gallery in Savage, MD.

-Her artistic talents earned her a B.A. in art from Anna Maria College in Paxton, Ma. and a M.F.A. in Painting from Towson University in Towson, Md.
-Additionally, she studied Advanced Watercolor with John Stuart Ingle at the University of Minnesota, Morris, Mn. and Computer Graphics at the Catonsville Community College in Catonsville, Md.
-Joan's art has been widely exhibited.
-She's had one-person shows at several Washington, D. C. art galleries.
-She's also had one-person shows at The Capitol Hill Art League, Washington, D. C. ; Howard County Community College , Columbia , Md. ; The George Meany Center for Labor Studies, Silver Spring , Md. , and the Art League at the Torpedo Factory in Alexandria , Va.
+Joan Bevelaqua's artistic talents earned her a B.A. in Art from the Anna Maria College in Paxton, MA, and an M.F.A in Painting from Towson University in Towson, MD.
+Additionally, she studied Advanced Watercolor with John Stuart Ingle at the University of Minnesota in Morris, MN, and Computer Graphics at the Catonsville Community College in Catonsville, MD.

 Joan's art has been widely exhibited throughout the area.
 She has had several one-person shows at a variety of Washington, D.C. art galleries, including at The Capitol Hill Art League.
 She has also had shows at the Howard Community College in Columbia, MD, at The George Meany Center for Labor Studies in Silver Spring, MD, and at the Art League at the Torpedo Factory in Alexandria, VA.
 Her work is also featured in the Gallery "Arts On Main"